Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. The parent and child playlists MUST use a .m3u8 file extension.
      2. The keyfile, if required, MUST use a .key file extension, if statically served.
      3. If segments are encapsulated using a Transport Stream File Format, they MUST carry a ".ts" file extension.
-     4. If segments are encapsulated using [[!MPEGCMAF]], then they MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in {{}} appropriate for the mime-type of the content they are carrying.
+     4. If segments are encapsulated using [[!MPEGCMAF]], then they MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions appropriate for the mime-type of the content they are carrying.

    ### Upload order ###{#Upload_order}

 In accordance with the HTTP Live Streaming [[!RFC8216]] recommendation, ingest sources MUST upload all required files for a specific bitrate and segment before proceeding to the next segment.
- For example, for a bitrate that has segments and a playlist that updates every segment and key files, encoders should upload the segment file followed by a key file (optional) and the playlist file in serial fashion.
+ For example, for a bitrate that has segments and a playlist that updates every segment and key files, ingest sources should upload the segment file followed by a key file (optional) and the playlist file in serial fashion.
  The encoder should only move to the next segment after the previous segment has been successfully uploaded or after the segment duration time has elapsed.
 The order of operation should be:
        1.1 Upload media segment,